Hawke's Bay DHB interim chief executive appointed

 Climo has had held chief executive positions spanning 17 years at South Canterbury DHB and Waikato DHB until 2014 when he retired from permanent roles.
 He is currently interim chief executive at Wairarapa DHB until its new chief executive commences.

-Board chairman Kevin Atkinson said Climo will temporarily re-locate to Hawke's Bay for approximately six to nine months while the DHB recruits for a permanent chief executive, noting that the new Board will be involved in the recruitment process, following elections later this year.
+Board chairman Kevin Atkinson said Climo will temporarily relocate to Hawke's Bay for approximately six to nine months while the DHB recruits for a permanent chief executive, noting that the new Board will be involved in the recruitment process, following elections later this year.

 "The board is very happy to appoint Climo to the acting role while the DHB begins the process to recruit for a permanent chief executive," said Atkinson.